jandjstudios/jandjstudios.github.io/_datum/datum-Weather.md

   ![alt text](/assets/images/datum-Weather/datum-Weather-Data2.png)

-  The datum-Weather sensor is just one of four sensors in the datum line currently available.
+  The datum-Weather sensor is just one of the sensors in the datum line currently available.
 The other sensors, datum-Light, datum-Distance, and datum-IMU all feature the same easy to use, text based interface.
 More information on the full spectrum of sensors is available [here](/datum/).